 The music/light choreography that we see today wasn’t added until the 1980’s.
 It wasn’t until the 1992 Summer Olympic Games that the Barcelona Magic Fountain was completely restored.

-Today more than 2.5 million visitors take in the shows every year.
+Today more than 2.5 million visitors take in the shows at the Font Magica every year.

 Visiting the Barcelona Magic Fountain Hacks